Lia Pereira: 2024–25 season: Grand Prix bronze and Four Continents bronze

-At the 2025 Canadian Championships, Pereira/Michaud came second in the short program behind reigning champions Stellato-Dudek/Deschamps.
-Scoring 70.43 points, it their first time breaking the 70-point threshold at either domestic or international competition.
-They went on to win the free skate over Stellato-Dudek/Deschamps, despite a throw fall, but remained second overall and won their second consecutive silver medal.
+At the 2025 Canadian Championships, Pereira/Michaud came second in the short program, behind reigning champions Stellato-Dudek/Deschamps.
+Scoring 70.43 points, it was their first time breaking the 70 point threshold at either a domestic or international competition.
+Despite falling on the throw triple loop, the team went on to win the free skate over Stellato-Dudek/Deschamps, but remained second overall, winning their second silver medal.

-Upon arrival in Seoul, South Korea for the 2025 Four Continents Championships, Pereira became "violently sick" and was unable to participate in the first practice session.
-She felt able to compete, and Pereira/Michaud placed third in the short program with a clean skate, only 0.13 points clear of Stellato-Dudek/Deschamps in fourth and 0.53 points back of Americans Kam/O'Shea in second.
-They were third in the free skate as well, being overtaken by their Canadian teammates but themselves surpassing the Americans, and won the bronze medal with a new personal best score of 198.40.
+Upon arriving in Seoul for the 2025 Four Continents Championships, Pereira became "violently sick" and was unable to participate in the first practice session.
+She felt comfortable to compete, and Pereira/Michaud placed third in the short program with a clean skate, only 0.13 points clear of Stellato-Dudek/Deschamps in fourth and 0.53 points behind Americans Kam/O'Shea in second.
+Their program included a triple toe loop as well as a throw triple loop, and they achieved a new personal best of 69.79 points.
+They placed third in the free skate as well, being overtaken by their Canadian teammates, but themselves surpassing the Americans.
+With an overall personal best of 198.40 points, Pereira/Michaud won the bronze medal.
 This was Pereira's first international championship medal.

-Going on to compete at the 2025 World Championships in Boston, Massachusetts, United States, Perreira/Michaud placed tenth in the short program and thirteenth in the free skate, finishing the event in eleventh place overall.

-Reflecting on the season, Perreira shared, "We, of course, learned so much this year.
+At the 2025 World Championships in Boston, Pereira/Michaud placed tenth in the short program and thirteenth in the free skate, finishing the event in eleventh place overall.
+Reflecting on the season, Pereira shared: "We, of course, learned so much this year.
 You learn from your wins, and you also learn from your losses.
 Every competition is experience gained, and that’s something we really enjoy, growing from every opportunity we have."